 In the UK specifically, we monitor our water consumption and have run various initiatives to reduce usage.
 These include replacing nine litre toilet cisterns with six litre cisterns across our properties, installing waterless urinals, as well as taps and showers with automatic shut-off.
 We’ve also made significant water savings by installing improved condenser water systems across our real estate.

 In 2017, our total impact analysis valued our ‘land use’ impact at £38m.
 Most of this occurred outside our direct operations, through the supply chain footprint of the food we consume.
 As a result, we updated our carbon offset portfolio to focus on REDD+ projects which protect forests in biodiversity hotspots.
+We also ran a campaign to encourage our people towards climate-friendly diets.

 We also consider land use and biodiversity in the design and selection of new office locations.
 When designing our More London office – our largest site – we engaged a local area environmental group, Team London Bridge, about supporting urban ecology.
 They helped us to design our natural spaces in line with London’s Biodiversity Action Plan.
 These natural spaces, which include green roofs, occupy 20% of the building’s floor plate.
 We also engaged Dusty Gedge, the ecologist campaigner, to assess and verify the effectiveness of the green roofs.
 His recommendations helped us to set up and plant the natural spaces in the best way to support urban ecology.
 They now provide foraging and breeding for birds – including Black Redstarts –while also attracting bees, butterflies, hoverflies and other invertebrates.